Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 To speed up the accumulation of weapon exp, get Harmony on your weapon.
 Besides that, there are a few characters who have Expertise as a passive skill - keeping them in your party will also speed up the rate at which you gain weapon exp.
 These characters are Gyuki, Momiji, Rachel and Da Ji.

-But still, even in the best case scenario, building up weapon exp is very, very slow indeed...
+But still, even in the best case scenario, building up weapon exp is very slow indeed...
 Plan ahead on who you're going to use in individual level runs and upgrade selectively to save some time.

 ## Building up skills